synthizer/synthizer/manual/src/object_reference/source.md

 Add/remove a generator from a source.
 Each generator may be added once and duplicate add calls will have no effect.
 Each generator should only be used with one source at a time.

 ## Remarks

 Sources represent audio output.
 They combine all generators connected to them, apply any effects if necessary, and feed the context.
+Subclasses of Source add panning and other features.